-1 9 9 3 – 1 9 9 7 (UK)
+1 9 9 3 – 1 9 9 9 (UK)

-37 x episodes
+59 x 30 minute episodes

-Thereafter the dynamic altered: Yvonne became a successful millionaire businesswoman with little time for Gary, and Phoebe became mother to Gary’s son, which made Gary’s choice, in the end, rather straightforward.
+Thereafter the dynamic altered: Yvonne (now played by Emma Amos) became a successful millionaire businesswoman with little time for Gary, and Phoebe (now played by Elizabeth Carling) became mother to Gary’s son, which made Gary’s choice, in the end, rather straightforward.